darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 Action View now has Unobtrusive Javascript Support and [DHH](http://twitter.com/dhh) [tells why](http://twitter.com/dhh/status/8391549740).
-Oh, and it’s awesome.
-It means you don’t need a hack to use jQuery instead of prototype; it just works.
-It also means that your HTML isn’t filled with `onclick="omg('hax');"` stuff.
+Oh, and it's awesome.
+It means you don't need a hack to use jQuery instead of prototype; it just works.
+It also means that your HTML isn't filled with `onclick="omg('hax');"` stuff.
 Everything is nice, and *unobtrusive*.
 It uses HTML5 goodness to accomplish things, and we all love HTML5.
 Well, except for, you know, Adobe.